 The phone outside the main office is available for student use but not during class time.
 Do not tamper with phone equipment or abuse emergency services.
-Calling 911 without good cause is a criminal offense.
-Offender's risk immediate suspension.
+For example, calling 911 without good cause is a criminal offense!
+Offenders risk immediate suspension.